Financial Assistance for Pregnant Mothers | 23 Resources

 WIC

-The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) can help working moms with groceries if they are pregnant, breastfeeding, or caring for offspring up to age five – and they are at nutritional risk.
+The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) can help working moms with groceries if they are pregnant, breastfeeding, or caring for offspring up to age five and at nutritional risk.

-Find a local WIC provider by starting at this government webpage.
+Find a local WIC provider on this government webpage.

 Childcare